psrth/psrth/README.md

 ### Hi there, I'm Parth 🦕
-**web and mobile app developer, and digital artist.
+**web developer, digital artist from New Delhi, India.
 18 years old.**

-a fresher at BITS Pilani, India. currently working as a frontend developer and UI/UX designer at IndyFit, a fitness startup. also a founder of [@theorangeyakco.](https://theorangeyak.co)
+i'm a fresher at BITS Pilani, India. working on some cool stuff as the co-founder of [@theorangeyakco](https://theorangeyak.co). i'm usually at my terminal, with a cup of coffee and my headphones plugged in — but you might also find me day-trading crypto, listening to podcasts, debating, or learning something new.

 always looking for new projects to collab on, so drop me a message wherever.